jasleon/Advanced-Lane-Finding/README.md

 # Advanced Lane Finding
-This pipeline identifies the lane boundaries in a video from a front-facing camera on a car.
-The algorithm processes images by applying computer vision techniques: camera calibration, distortion correction, binary thresholding, perspective transformation, and polynomial fitting.
+This software pipeline identifies the lane boundaries in a video from a front-facing camera on a car.
+The algorithm applies computer vision techniques to analyze images: camera calibration, distortion correction, binary thresholding, perspective transformation, and polynomial fitting.

+## Overview

+The steps of this project are the following:

+* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+* Apply a distortion correction to raw images.
+* Use color transforms, gradients, etc., to create a thresholded binary image.
+* Apply a perspective transform to rectify binary image ("birds-eye view").
+* Detect lane pixels and fit to find the lane boundary.
+* Determine the curvature of the lane and vehicle position with respect to center.
+* Warp the detected lane boundaries back onto the original image.
+* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-## 1. Camera Calibration
+## Camera Calibration

 The code of this step is contained in the second and third cell of the IPython notebook.